 11. Why is the Bohr effect beneficial?

-12. What happens if you increase blood flow to the peripheral tissue?
+12. What happens if you increase blood flow to peripheral tissues?

-13. What happens to partial pressure of blood if metabolism is increased?
+13. What happens to the partial pressures of blood if metabolism is increased?

-14. What does a shift to the right mean on the oxyhemoglobin dissociation curve?
+14. What does a shift to the right on the oxyhemoglobin dissociation curve mean?

-15. What are the three ways to increase oxygen delivery to the peripheral tissue?
+15. What are the three ways to increase oxygen delivery to peripheral tissues?

-Increase blood flow, increase O2 extraction at the tissue, and shift the oxyhemoglobin dissociation curve to the right
+To increase oxygen delivery: (1) increase blood flow, (2) enhance oxygen extraction at the tissues, and (3) shift the oxyhemoglobin dissociation curve to the right.

 16. How does carbon monoxide bind to hemoglobin?